TopShelfCraft/Scraper/README.md

 ### This is great!
 I still have questions.

-Ask a question on [StackExchange](http://craftcms.stackexchange.com/), and ping me with a URL via email or Discord.
+Ask a question on [StackExchange](https://craftcms.stackexchange.com/), and ping me with a URL via email or Discord.

 ### What are the system requirements?

-Craft 3.0+ and PHP 7.0+
+Craft 4.0+

 ### I found a bug.

-Please open a GitHub Issue, submit a PR to the `3.x.dev` branch, or just email me.
+Please open a GitHub Issue, submit a PR to the `4.x.dev` branch, or just email me.

 * * *